Why It Works

 Make-Ahead and Storage

-The syrup can be refrigerated in an airtight container for up to 1 month.
+The syrup can be refrigerated in an airtight container for up to one month.